 Since rising to that peak level, bitcoin has fallen back, losing more than 50% of its value to trade at roughly £25,400 at the time of this writing on 31 May 2022.

 BTC exhibits consistent volatility, which makes it a prime target for active trade on both the cash and CFD markets.
 Short-term trading opportunities come frequently, with daily volatility regularly eclipsing 6.5%.
 With such large trading ranges and sudden swings in pricing, BTC is a premier destination for traders that practice scalp, position or swing methodologies.

-Ethereum is a publicly accessible software platform based on blockchain technology.
-It supports user-built applications and facilitates the trade of Ether (ETH).
-In contrast to BTC, the purpose behind ETH is not to revolutionise the transfer of capital between parties, but to truly decentralise the internet.
+Ethereum is a blockchain-based platform that interested parties can use to develop decentralized applications (DApps) and send value to one another.
+The platform's applications use the native digital currency Ether (ETH).
+In contrast to BTC, the purpose behind ETH is not to revolutionise the transfer of money between parties, but to truly decentralise the internet.
 Through using the blockchain to replace third-party data storage vendors, ETH aims to revolutionise the current client-server model and create a "world computer."

 The appeal of XRP to the banking industry is its speed as a payment protocol.
 XRP moves very quickly, with transactions being settled in as little as 3.6 seconds.
 With such robust capabilities, more than 100 banks have adopted the XRP version of the blockchain.
 The list includes some of the biggest names in the commercial banking industry such as UBS, American Express and Westpac.

 In contrast to the other leading cryptocurrencies, XRP has a huge circulating supply.
 Due to the large float of slightly more than 39 billion, the per unit pricing is modest.
 From January 2017 to January 2018, values rose from under £0.01 per XRP to a high of £2.59.
 The run up in price fostered a maximum gain in market capitalisation of more than 7,700% for the year.